opensafely-core/ehrql/docs/wiki-docs/installation-and-setup.md

 * download a directory of dummy data that we will use for demonstrations in the rest of the documentation

-It assumes that you have already read the short [[Introduction to ehrQL concepts|introduction-to-ehrql-concepts]].
+It assumes that you have already read the short [Introduction to ehrQL concepts](introduction-to-ehrql-concepts.md).

 ## Working with ehrQL